wp-plugins/threewp-broadcast/readme.txt

 == Changelog ==

+= 7 20140923 =
+* Fix: Massive optimization of taxonomy syncing.
+* New: "Same Parent" check for broadcast data maintenance check.
+If two posts on a blog say they have the same parent.
+* Fix: Hang upon broadcasting galleries.
+* Fix: Not setting child post taxonomies sometimes.
+* Fix: Code to prevent broadcast looping (using the ACF plugin).
+* Fix: Copy attachments with metadata that don't have filenames (ex: m4a files).

 = 6 20140909 =
 * Code: broadcast_data class replaces BroadcastData.
 * New: Premium Pack Plugin: Back To Parent